 Let’s take a look at the things that can contribute to feeling a lack of power at work.

-Fear is certainty something we can all identify with.
+Fear is certainly something we can all identify with.

 I love this affirmation: “Embrace change, follow your inspiration, breathe away fear.”
 Not all fear is bad, sometimes it is fear that can motivate us or get us to take action.
 However, it’s when our fear is unconscious that it can control our lives to the point where we feel stuck and powerless.